 If you haven't had your photo taken inside a three-story, inside-out globe, have you even really travelled?
-This one-of-a-kind structure at the Mary Baker Eddy Library measures up at an impressive 30 feet in diameter, and allows the surface of the earth to be viewed without distortion.
+This one-of-a-kind structure at the Mary Baker Eddy Library measures up at an impressive 30ft in diameter and allows the surface of the earth to be viewed without distortion.

 There's no shortage of boat tours to choose from in Boston.
 But if you're looking for something that will get your adrenaline pumping, look no further than Codzilla.

-This wet-and-wild speedboat ride will see you hurtling across the water at speeds of up to 40 miles per hour, with a few hairpin bends and 360-degree spins thrown in for good measure.
-Factor in an original - and very loud - soundtrack and commentary scripted by Hollywood screenwriters, and you're in for a ride to remember.
+This wet-and-wild speedboat ride will see you hurtling across the water with a few hairpin bends and 360-degree spins thrown in for good measure.
+Factor in an original, and very loud, soundtrack and commentary scripted by Hollywood screenwriters, and you're in for a ride to remember.

-If the summer heat leaves you craving a sun lounger and a good book, take refuge at one of Boston's outdoor swimming pools.
+If the summer heat leaves you craving a sun lounger, take refuge at one of Boston's outdoor swimming pools.
 Our pick of the bunch is the swanky rooftop pool at the Colonnade Hotel, which non-hotel guests can use for a fee between Monday and Friday.